 Collective communication algorithms are well studied in MPI runtime.
 The communication operations are divided into two parts, data redistribution operations including Broadcast, Scatter, Gather, Allgather, and data consolidation operations including Reduce, Reduce-scatter, Allreduce.
 Each operation has several different algorithms based on message size and network topology such as linear array, mesh and hypercube [10].
 Basic algorithms are pipeline broadcast method [8], minimum-spanning tree method, bidirectional exchange algorithm, and bucket algorithm [10].
 Since these algorithms have different advantages, algorithm combination is widely used to improve the communication performance [10].
 And some solution also provides auto algorithm selection [19].

-However, many solutions have their own focus which is different from our work.
-They focus on small data transfers and the largest data size tried is up to megabytes level [10][20].
-The data type is vectors and arrays which are not as complicated as objects.
+However, many solutions have a focus which is different from our work as they study small data transfers up to megabytes level [10][20].
+The data type is typically vectors and arrays whereas we are considering objects.
 Many algorithms such as Allgather algorithms have the assumption that each node has the same amount of data [9][10] but this is not common in MapReduce computation model.
 As a result, though shuffling can be viewed as Reduce-scatter operation, its algorithm cannot be applied directly on shuffling because the data amount generated by each Map task is uneven in most MapReduce applications.

 Furthermore, many past effort work on static topology such as linear array and mesh.
 But for Fat-Tree topology, algorithms have to be topology-aware in order to handle the differences on speed of heterogeneous links.
-Several papers discussed about this and developed topology-aware broad-cast, scatter/gather operations to map the logical com-munication topology to real network topology [21][22].
+Several papers discuss this and developed topology-aware broadcast, scatter/gather operations to map the logical communication topology to real network topology [21][22].
 Not only the algorithm itself is optimized, but also auxiliary services such as topology detection [21][22] and fault detection and recovery [23] are also added to these solutions to improve the performance and resiliency.

 In MapReduce domain, there are several solutions to improve the performance of data transfers.
 Orchestra [18] is such a global control service and architecture to manage intra and inter-transfer activities on Spark [24].
 It not only provides control, scheduling and monitoring on data transfers, but also provides optimization on broadcasting and shuffling.
 For broadcasting, it uses an optimized BitTorrent [25] like protocol called Cornet, augmented by topology detection.
 Though this method achieves similar performance as our Multi-Chain method, it is still unclear about its internal design and what kind of communication graph formed in data transfers.
 For shuffling, it uses weighted shuffle Scheduling (WSS) to set the weight of the flow to be proportional to the data size.
 But as what we discussed above, it is not helpful to applications such as K-means Clustering.

 There are also other solutions to improve shuffling performance.
-One is Hadoop-A [26] provides a pipeline to overlap the shuffle, merge and reduce phases, which is very similar to the mechanism in Twister.
+One is Hadoop-A [26] that provides a pipeline to overlap the shuffle, merge and reduce phases, which is very similar to the mechanism in Twister.
 But it uses an alternative Infiniband RDMA [27] based protocol to leverage RDMA inter-connects for fast data shuffling.
 However, due to the limitation of test environment, we didn’t see how it performs on 100+ nodes.
 Another is MATE-EC2 [28], a MapReduce like framework working on EC2 [29] and S3 [30] with alternate APIs.
 For shuffling it uses local reduction and global reduction.
 The mechanism is similar to what we did in Twister but it focuses on EC2 cloud environment so that the design and implementation are totally different.